 Panajachel Guatemala is a bustling town on the shores of beautiful Lake Atitlan, located in the Guatemalan Highlands a few hours west of Guatemala City.
 It is the busiest and most touristy of all the villages on Lake Atitlan, and the most common place for visitors to get their introduction to “The Most Beautiful Lake in the World” (according to Aldous Huxley, several magazines and, occasionally, me).

 Even though it is a relatively small place in the scheme of cities, it feels much larger because of the number of tourists.
-It is the second-largest town on Lake Atitlan, just ahead of San Pedro la Laguna and behind only Santiago Atitlan.
+With a population of around 15,000 it is the second-largest town on Lake Atitlan, just ahead of San Pedro la Laguna and behind only Santiago Atitlan.
 Santiago may be larger but it is difficult to access and has very little tourist infrastructure, leaving “Pana” and San Pedro as the two main tourist centres.

 Although the hectic, touristy atmosphere of Panajachel can be overwhelming at first, that is soon forgotten once you make it down to the lake and get your first glimpse of the incredible lake and volcanoes.
 It is quite a view.